NGYT in Education

 NGYT offer a range of Theatre, Dance and Arts opportunities to local, regional and national schools and colleges.
 We provide everything from enrichment, to curriculum, to before and after school clubs.
 NGYT are able to cater to the needs of your young people.

-We also create Theatre pieces that specifically cater to the needs of your young people.
-In the past we have created pieces around the issues of Hate Crime, County Lines, Homelessness, Identity and Peer Pressure and we are more than happy to create bespoke workshops and pieces that are responsive and relevant to world in which we live.
+We also create Theatre pieces that specifically address themes and issues affecting young people today; In the past we have created pieces around the issues of Hate Crime, County Lines, Homelessness, Identity and Peer Pressure and we are more than happy to create bespoke workshops and pieces that are responsive and relevant to world in which we live.

 To find out more about Artsmark go to www.artsmark.org.uk